Easy Ways to Cut Back on Wasted Water

 If you have an older toilet, it’s likely you’re wasting water with every flush.
 Newer models are required to use less water, but a dual flush toilet can save even more.
 These toilets effectively have two buttons.
 The first option is intended for liquid waste, and it can cut water use per flush by 50% over low-flow toilets.
 The second option is for more heavy-duty needs.

 Expert Plumbing Repair in Austin

-Bottom line: S & D Plumbing is happy to explain more about the water-saving features on modern plumbing fixtures and help you come up with a plan to curb your water use.
-To schedule an appointment, call (512) 648-4663.
+Bottom line: S & D Plumbing is happy to explain more about the water-saving features of modern plumbing fixtures and help you come up with a plan to curb your water use.
+To schedule an appointment, call us today.